FAQs

 Our relationship with the US should be one of mutual respect, as with any country—not automatic alignment.
 Australia must make independent decisions based on our values, interests, and responsibility to global peace.

-What is your stance on LGBTQIA+
+What is your position on mandatory sentencing?